Azure/azure-sdk-for-c-arduino/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+### Reporting Security Issues and Security Bugs

+Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) <secure@microsoft.com>.
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://www.microsoft.com/msrc/faqs-report-an-issue).

+### License

+This Azure SDK for C Arduino library is licensed under [MIT](https://github.com/Azure/azure-sdk-for-c-arduino/blob/main/LICENSE) license.

+Azure SDK for Embedded C is licensed under the [MIT](https://github.com/Azure/azure-sdk-for-c/blob/main/LICENSE) license.